Rare-event Analysis for Extremal Eigenvalues of white Wishart matrices: Main results

 \subsection{Efficient simulation for $P(\lambda_{(1)} > px)$ when $p/n\to\infty$}

 To achieve efficient estimates as defined above, we need to approximate and bound the tail probability $P(\lambda_{(1)} > px)$ as well as the second moment of the estimator.
 In Section \ref{Subsec:Tail}, we derive asymptotic approximations and bounds of $P(\lambda_{(1)} > px)$ under different conditions.
-In particular, an exact approximation is given in Theorem \ref{theorem1} when $p/n^{5/3}\to\infty$.
-For the general case when $p/n\to\infty$, exact approximations are difficult to obtain, and importance sampling serves as an appealing alternative in that the design and analysis do not require very sharp approximations of $P(\lambda_{(1)} > px)$.
 We design efficient simulation algorithms in Section \ref{subsubsec:Sim} and show that the estimate is efficient in the sense of \eqref{logeff} and \eqref{strongeff}.